-&lt;sup>18 The high Cronbach's alpha of the cognitive construct is consistent with Table A1.A in Appendix C showing that scores of the 5 sub-components are highly correlated with each other.
+^{17.} The high Cronbach's alpha of the cognitive construct is consistent with Table A1.A in Online Appendix C showing that scores of the five subcomponents are highly correlated with each other.
 The correlations are highest among skills most clearly acquired in school (reading and the two math tests) and a bit lower with the more general cognitive tests (Raven and digit span).
 Correlations are also high with grades of education attained and self-assessed literacy.

-&lt;sup>19 When we do not apply the new factors weights, but only correct scores for the acquiescence bias, neither the alpha's nor the test-retest systematically improve (Appendix Table A5).
+^{18.} When we do not apply the new factors' weights, but only correct scores for the acquiescence bias, neither the alpha's nor the test-retest systematically improve (Online Appendix Table A5).